 Human Resource Management (MSc)Back

-The MSc in Human Resource Management is a Level 9, CIPD accredited programme designed to capture the realities of the contemporary HR profession and seeks to develop the HR careers of students.
-A mix of research led academics and senior HR professionals teach on the programme.
+A mix of research-led academics and senior HR professionals teach on the programme.
 Adopting a strategic focus, the MSc HRM equips HR professionals to successfully deal with the challenges facing the HR function in contemporary organisations.
 The duration of the programme is one year for full-time students and two years for part-time students.

 Why Choose This Course